 And yes, maybe it's not as easy as picking up a paintbrush and totally revamping your living room, but that's where we come in.
 Here you'll find loads of lovely ideas and advice on living room paint.
 So whether you are a neutrals lover looking to adding a bit of color to your set up, or an avid trend follower who wants to know what color they should be painting their space this month, you'll get a ton of inspiration here.

-Obviously, there is a practical element to whatever living room colour you choose – things like size and how much natural light your room gets may affect what living room paint you can go for – and so to help you out, we've covered all of that in this article.
-Keep scrolling for our round up of stunning living room colour ideas.
+Obviously, there is a practical element to whatever living room color you choose – things like size and how much natural light your room gets may affect what living room paint you can go for – but we've covered all of that too.

 - Starting from scratch?
 Our living room design piece is sure to help you out.